hipe/tmx/doc_test/README.md

 comment in your code with a little usage example, by ensuring you that the code actually works as is documented.

+## revisiting the algorithm

+(this is for the rewrite..)

+parse the input file with "shadow parse".